eboxr/pie-sky/CMS_USER_GUIDE.md

 1. Click on the pie category you want to edit (e.g., "Fruit Pies")
 2. Find the pie you want to update in the list
 3. Click on the pie name to open the editor
+4. You'll see the editor with:
+   - **Left side**: All the editable fields (title, description, price, images, etc.)
+   - **Right side**: A live preview showing how your pie will look on the website
-4. Make your changes to the fields (see field descriptions below)
+5. Make your changes to the fields - the preview will update automatically as you type
+6. The preview shows **two views**:
+   - **Card View**: How the pie appears on the homepage (in the pie listing section)
+   - **Full Pie Page View**: How the pie appears on its individual page
-5. Click **"Save"** in the top right corner
+7. When you're ready to save, click the **"Publish"** button in the top right corner
-6. Your changes will be saved and the website will automatically update (this may take a minute)
+8. Your changes will be saved to the website and automatically deployed to production (this may take 1-2 minutes)

 ## Field Descriptions